BROJ

 Full Synopsis

-Macedonian Vectors follows 15-year-old Niki — a boy with no official surname, no nation willing to claim him, and no memory of the parents he lost in the chaos of the Greek Civil War.
-Like thousands of Macedonian children, he is swept into the Socialist States’ Child Refugee Orphanage System, where survival depends on obedience, secrecy, and silence.
+Broj follows 15-year-old Niki — a boy with no official surname, no nation willing to claim him, and no memory of the parents he lost in the aftermath of the Greek Civil War.
+Like thousands of Macedonian children, he is absorbed into the Socialist States’ child refugee system, where survival depends on obedience, silence, and usefulness.

 Themes